KaushikML/vf_health_copilot/README.md

 1. Open Databricks Apps
 2. Create or open your app
-3. Replace template files with your `app/` files
+3. Replace template files with your `app/` folder files
 4. Fill in HOST, HTTP_PATH, TOKEN
 5. Click Deploy
-6. Open app
+6. Open your app

 ---